-If you have a temperature of 100.4 or higher or other coronavirus symptoms, call Health Services IMMEDIATELY if living on campus, or call your family doctor if living at home.
+If you have a temperature of 100.4 or higher or other coronavirus symptoms, don't come to class.
+Call Health Services IMMEDIATELY.
+Do not come to class or go to any public area on campus.
 Do keep up with all readings, assignments, and deadlines.
-If Health Services or your doctor informs you that you should isolate for multiple days or weeks, given that the class is online, you may still attend class, or watch cloud recordings of the classes if you prefer.
-All absences caused by consultation with Health Services or your family doctor about coronavirus symptoms or isolation will be excused.
+In order for your absence to be excused, you must give Health Services permission to notify me that you have consulted them about coronavirus symptoms.
+If Health Services informs you that you should isolate and not attend class for multiple days or weeks, please contact me so that we can formulate a plan to keep you current in the course.
+All absences caused by consultation with Health Services about coronavirus symptoms or isolation ordered by Health Services will be excused.

 The following is the course policy for all other absences.
-You are expected to attend every online class.
-Attendance is checked after each class meeting, and you must be in class to participate in the in-class activities which form part of the class participation grade.
+You are expected to attend every class.
+Attendance is checked at each class meeting, and you must be in class to participate in the in-class activities which form part of the class participation grade.
 If you are going to be absent from class for a valid (excused) reason, I must be notified in advance.
-Your fourth and each additional unexcused absence will result in a 2point deduction in your final course grade.
+Your fourth and each additional unexcused absence will result in a 2-point deduction in your final course grade.
 Furthermore, you are accountable for all work missed because of any absence.
 I will provide class materials for a missed class, but will not re-teach a missed class during office hours.